erickvneri/st-schema-python/README.md

 ### SchemaConnector as a web-service with the _Http.server_ built-in module.

-Using the Python's built-in module _Http - Server_, here's an example of an application that will host our Webhook endpoint and our _SchemaConnector_ instance to create and control a virtual switch at the _SmartThings_ app.
+Using the Python's built-in module _Http.server_, here's an example of an application that will host our Webhook endpoint and our _SchemaConnector_ instance to create and control a virtual switch at the _SmartThings_ app.

 ```python